lucia-auth/lucia/.auri/$usr71dkt.md

 type: "patch"
 ---

-Adds a default path of `/` to cookies set with the SvelteKit middleware.
+Update SvelteKit middleware to be compatible with SvelteKit v2